MarwanAlsoltany/blend/README.md

 #### Using PHAR:

-Download Blend PHAR file form the [releases](https://github.com/MarwanAlsoltany/blend/releases) page or using the command down below (do not forget to adjust the version segment):
+Download Blend PHAR archive form the [releases](https://github.com/MarwanAlsoltany/blend/releases) page or using the command down below (do not forget to adjust the version segment):

 ```sh
 php -r "copy('https://github.com/MarwanAlsoltany/blend/releases/download/vX.X.X/blend.phar', 'blend');"
 ```

 With this installation method, you will get Blend as a portable PHAR file, you can place it anywhere you want or even include it in your `PATH` for easy access.
 With this installation method, you have to supply a config file in order to configure/customize Blend.
-This installation method exists for portability and where Blend is not bound to a specific project.
+This installation method exists for portability where Blend is not bound to a specific project and a config file is sufficient.

 #### Using Installer:

-Download Blend Setup directly from the repository, or using the command down below:
+Download Blend Setup directly from the [repository](./bin/setup), or using the command down below:

 ```sh
 php -r "copy('https://raw.githubusercontent.com/MarwanAlsoltany/blend/master/bin/setup', 'setup');" && php setup
 ```

-Using this method, the Blend executable and source will be installed in the current working directory (to take advantage of IDEs Intellisense).
+Using this method, the Blend executable and source will be installed in the current working directory (to take advantage of IDEs Intellisense when configuring Blend programmatically).
 With this installation method, you can configure Blend programmatically using the `blend` executable file or by supplying a config file in the current working directory.
-This installation method exists merely for legacy projects, where Composer is not an option.
+This installation method exists merely for legacy projects, where Composer is not an option and programmable config is required.

 ---